 Every member of your team is different from another and possesses a distinct blend of knowledge and experience.

-Conducting a team assessment will allow you to identify the areas of improvement, thinking, and communication skills and will help you leverage your team members’ knowledge and experience for the overall team benefit.
+Conducting a team assessment will help you identify the areas of improvement, thinking, and communication skills and will help you leverage your team members’ knowledge and experience for overall team benefit.

-A confluence of different perspectives often leads to a high-performing team.
-However, differences in these perspectives can often be the breeding ground for conflicts that impact the overall team effectiveness.
+A confluence of different perspectives often improves a team’s performance.
+But, differences in these perspectives can often be the breeding ground for conflicts that impact team effectiveness.

-So, it is only wise to address behavior patterns and understand individual responses to different situations that could be the potential causes of conflicts.
+So, it’s only wise to address behavior patterns and understand individual responses to different situations that could be the potential causes of conflicts.

 Using an assessment for assessing team behavior will help you:

 - Avoid making assumptions about your team members